mtlkmoses-hue/Kgomotso-PROJECT-1-RESIDENTIAL-ENERGY-DEMAND-FORECASTING/README.md

 5. Install required libraries (only the first time): pip install pandas scikit-learn matplotlib
 6. Run the script:
-   python electricity_model.py
+   python electricity_model.pk1
-7. The program will display the predicted electricity consumption for a 2000 square foot house.
+7. The program will display the BPC Residential - Load Forecasting.

    link to the web: https://r5syhphmhi8gw6hzftdg4j.streamlit.app/